Dragonmystic707/exalted-reincarnated/docs/solars/Solar Charms.md

 feel disgust and outrage at the target—often leading to riots at the very least.

-All who observe the Solar in their fiery passion must make a Integrity Roll vs. the Solar’s Essence.
+All who observe the Solar in their fiery passion must make an Integrity Roll vs. the Solar’s Essence.
 If they fail, they become incited against the specific ideas the Player dictates.
 For the remainder of the week, they will take active action to suppress the heretical idea, and any who